Cinema Paradiso – Sicily Vs Cinema Elektra – Loutraki Greece

 “Don’t look back, don’t write, and don’t give in to nostalgia”

-He returned as a famous film director, he had followed his passion.
+He returned as a famous film director; he had followed his passion.

 It is a beautiful film, if you haven’t seen it, you must!

-The Electra really is a “Cinema Paradiso”.
+The Elektra really is a “Cinema Paradiso”.

 Through experience, I realized it was better to go to the early showing.